sigasi/sigasi_insights/content/tech/vunit-gitlab-ci.md

 The Git repositories for demonstrating the content of this article and other Sigasi features can be found under [https://gitlab.com/Elpra/sigasi-demos/vunit-example-ci](https://gitlab.com/Elpra/sigasi-demos/vunit-example-ci).

-# Introduction

-Continous Integration (CI) and Continous Deployment (CD) are getting more and more important in todays development processes, especially when working agile/lean by using DevOps principles.
-It helps to find errors earlier, makes designs more reliable and in the end it takes pressure from the FPGA developers who have too often too long days in playing fire brigade.

-In a CI process, unit tests run after every commit to ensure that changes doesn't break functionality of existing code.
-In the past, employees were needed to carry out tests by hand.
-Today, these tests are automatically carried out on a server and a test protocol is generated.
-Ideally, commits are avoided for deployment if tests are failing.

-One framework for running these tests automatically is [VUnit](https://vunit.github.io/), which is open and actively under development with regular bugfixes and nw feature implementations.
-The establishment and use of VUnit is assumed to be known and is outside the scope of this article.

-Since Sigasi 4.1, VUnit projects can be managed pretty user friendly.
-This is very important, because on the one hand, users do verification when it is easy to use and setup.
-And on the other hand, the local verification runs the same way as in the CI process on the server side.
-This prevents wasting debug time by using different verification environments.
-The operation part of your DevOps team will be pretty thankful for that.

-# Getting Started

-## Part 1: Intoduction to the Example Project

-A demonstration project can be found at [Sigasi public repository on gitlab.com](https://gitlab.com/sigasi/public/vunit-ci).
-The repository contains an VHDL design for a 74161 4-bit counter, a self-checking VUnit testbench and a Gitlab CI configuration.

-To run the testbench, a public Docker image with GHDL and VUnit, procided by the GHDL maintainers, is used.
-This makes the project ready to start, you can simply fork it into your Gitlab account and play around.

-## Part 1: Let's Setup a local Development Environment
+## Part 3: Let's Setup a local Development Environment

-As starting point, you can fork the example project into your Gitlab.com account and import it in Sigasi.
+As a starting point, you can fork the example project into your Gitlab.com account and import it in Sigasi.
 The project is ready to go with the Sigasi VUnit Integration.
 If you are not familiar with the Sigasi VUnit integration, you should have a look into the [
 VUnit projects in Sigasi Studio](https://insights.sigasi.com/tech/vunit-integration) tech article.

 After running the VUnit tests in Sigasi, you will see six executed tests in the VUnit tree, whereby one is failing (which is intended at the moment).

 {{< figure src="/img/tech/vunit-gitlab-ci/vunit-view.png" alt="VUnit View showing six executed tests including one failing." class="uk-align-center" >}}

-Let's see how a simple development process could look like, to fix this failing test.
+In the next parts, we will learn how a simple development process could look like, to enforce developers to identify failing tests and fix them before releasing their changes into the target branch.
 In DevOps language, we call this `looking for green builds`.
-You will see in a few moments, what this will mean. ;-)
+You will see in a few moments what this will mean. ;-)

-## Part 2: Let's Setup a remote CI Environment
+## Part 4: Let's Setup a remote CI Environment

-Now you have run your project with VUnit locally and you have forked it into your own Gitlab.com repository, it is time to get the Ci pipeline running.
+Now you have run your project with VUnit locally and you have forked it into your own Gitlab.com repository, it is time to get the CI pipeline running.
 The CI pipeline in Gitlab can either be triggered manually, time scheduled or, what we prefer here, on every commit pushed to server.

-To run initially the CI pipeline immediately after forking, you can go to the `CI/CD` menue and click on the `Run pipeline` button.
+To run the CI pipeline immediately after forking, you can go to the `CI/CD` menue and click on the `Run pipeline` button.
 Keep settings as they are and click on `Run pipeline`.
 While waiting for the execution, let's have a look into the Gitlab CI configuration file `.gitlab-ci.yml`.
 All the Gitlab CI configuration are within this file and the main advantage compared to e.g. Jenkins is, that this flow puts your CI process in parallel to your code also under version management.
 This unifies software version and configuration management in one single process and ensures that you reproducible builds.

 The Gitlab CI definition is `YAML` file.
 It's syntax is very detailed explained in the official [Gitlab documentation](https://docs.gitlab.com/ee/ci/yaml/).